 In a July 2014 post that I’ve bookmarked and referenced many times, Kaushik provides an example of a strategic marketing dashboard that not only tells a story (via explanatory copy), but also features actionable insights.

 It’s easy to see the difference between this strategic dashboard and the aggregated data dump produced by standard marketing tools, such as the first report image featured in this post.
 A vast improvement, to say the least.
 But a report/dashboard can contain a "strategic" narrative and still be virtually useless.
 This happens if you're tracking the wrong metrics.
 What's the difference between "right" and "wrong" metrics?
 If your metrics are the right ones, your results will drive decisions that grow the business – such as optimizing what's working to achieve your marketing goals.
 If you're not taking action based on what you're measuring, it's a clear sign you need to change direction.

 All too often, we think of a report as a wrap-up – a recurring task marking the tail end of the weekly/monthly grind.
-However, as Rachel Richter (our senior customer analytics and insights leader here at Dun & Bradstreet) often reminds us, the essential purpose of measurement is to drive ongoing decisions.
+However, as Rachel Richter (our former senior customer analytics and insights leader here at Dun & Bradstreet) often reminds us, the essential purpose of measurement is to drive ongoing decisions.
 It's all about effectiveness and optimization.
 So it's continuous learning.
 If you don't understand what's really working, then you obviously can't make decisions that actually maximize your marketing effectiveness (via test and learns, changes in spend levels or mediums, etc.).
 Your measurement winds up being an empty gesture.